-To assess the prospects of the Fund, let's examine its current portfolio, using the observed record of holdings, characterised as strong earnings growers, slower but probable growers, high payout/buyback companies, and lastly, cheap companies (see accompanying table).
+To assess PMC's prospects, let's examine its current portfolio, using the observed record of holdings, characterised as strong earnings growers, slower but probable growers, high payout/ buyback companies, and lastly, cheap companies (see accompanying table).
 These categorisations are by their nature somewhat elastic with few being mutually exclusive.
 For example, within the high payout group there are several drug companies that should grow quite quickly over the next three years.